Types of trademarks

 Duration and renewal

-Assignments are possible and may be made with or without the goodwill of the business.
-Recording of an assignment is necessary to be effective against third parties.
+Assignments are possible and a registered trade mark is assignable with or without the goodwill of the business.

 Requirements for recordal: